wdehoog/hutspot-ubports/docs/operating/recommended.md

 ### Playlist
 To play the recommended tracks Hutspot can add them to a playlist named "Recommendations [hutspot]".
 Use the import-button on the page header to do this.

+### Export/Import
+The current recommendation Seeds and Attributes are saved in- and loaded from the configuration file.
+They can also be exported and imported.
+This is done using the Content-Hub mechanism.
+Selecting the FileManager as the source or destination allows you to use previously saved data.
+Note that this does not save the recommended tracks but only the (maximum five) Seeds and Attributes.

 ### Various
  * There is a refresh button on the page header to get new recommendations based on the current seeds and attributes.
+ * There is also a Reset button to remove the Seeds and set the Attributes back to their default value.